machinecurve/extra_keras_datasets/README.md

 Hi there, and welcome to the `extra-keras-datasets` module!
 This extension to the original `tensorflow.keras.datasets` module offers easy access to additional datasets, in ways almost equal to how you're currently importing them.

+_The `extra-keras-datasets` module is not affiliated, associated, authorized, endorsed by, or in any way officially connected with TensorFlow, Keras, or any of its subsidiaries or its affiliates.
+The official TensorFlow and Keras websites can be found at https://www.tensorflow.org/ and https://keras.io/._

+_The names TensorFlow, Keras, as well as related names, marks, emblems and images are registered trademarks of their respective owners._

 ## Table of Contents
 - [Table of Contents](#table-of-contents)